Melanie Cerone, Ph.D., BCBA, CPDT-KA

 Local Volunteer Work

 Melanie volunteers her time and expertise to also serve dogs who have not yet found their forever homes.
 Along with the Director of Operations at the Providence Animal Center, Melanie trains the shelter’s Training and Behavior Team, comprised of staff and volunteers, to improve the adoptability of dogs through basic manners training and behavior modification.
-She also provides enrichment and training services for the Women’s Humane Society.
+She also provides enrichment and training services for the Women’s Animal Center.

 A Background in Science